apache/spark/CI.rst

 Container Registry.
 In case of GitHub Packages, authentication uses GITHUB_TOKEN mechanism.
 Authentication is needed for both pushing the images (WRITE) and pulling them (READ) - which means that GitHub token is used in "main" build (WRITE) and in fork builds (READ).
-For container registry, our images are Publicly Visible and we do not need any authentication to pull them so the CONTAINER_REGISTRY_TOKEN is only set in the "main" builds only ("Build Images" workflow).
+For container registry, our images are Publicly Visible and we do not need any authentication to pull them.

 Dockerhub Variables
 ===================